chloe-yan/Hydr8/README.md

 # Hydra
 An iOS water tracking app designed to improve hydration.
+Coming to the app store soon.